-Name:

-Organisation: (where relevant)

-Address:

-Postcode:

-Email:

-Telephone:

-Section 2: Sit

-I am an agent/cor who you are actin nsultant (if yes, please state g on behalf of):
+I am an agent/consultant (if yes, please state who you are acting on behalf of):

-I am a developer/ prospective developer
+I am a developer/prospective developer

 I represent a registered provider

 I am the landowner

-I am a local resident
+l am a local resident

-munity group or town/parish ease provide further details):
+I represent a community group or town/parish council (if yes, please provide further details):

 Other (please provide further details):

 If you are not the owner of the site, please provide the owner's contact details (if known):

-Do you have agreement of the landowner to submit this site for consideration within the land availability assessment/new local plan?
-Yes No
+Do you have agreement of the landowner to submit this site for consideration within the land availability assessment/new local plan? │Yes │No

-New local plan for Cheshire East $\mid$ "Call for sites" form: housing and economic uses
+New local plan for Cheshire East | "Call for sites" form: housing and economic uses

 Section 3: Site details

 Site name:

 Site address (including postcode):

 Current land use:

 Last use (if vacant):

 If the site is not in active use, when did any previous uses cease?

 Approximate site area (in hectares):

 Approximate developable area of the site (in hectares):

 Is the site greenfield/brownfield or a mix of both? (if mixed please specify the approximate area (ha) of greenfield and brownfield land): Greenfield Brownfield Mixed

-Would you be willing for the site to be split or
+Would you be willing for the site to be split or merged with another neighbouring site if this would make it more suitable? (provide any relevant comments): Yes No